Find out more today

 • Be over 18 years of age; and

-• Be registered to practise dentistry as a Dental Practitioner by the relevant dental board or agency
+• Be registered to practise as a dentist or dental specialist with the relevant dental board or authority; and

 In order to complete this course, you will also need access to: